mitchellbpowell/website/p/odds-and-ends.markdown

 * TOC
 {:toc}

+# BASIC

+My first programming language was BASIC.
+I wrote simple math programs, mostly.
+At first, I wrote them on paper, not having any kind of computer they could work on, and then I would mentally step through them.
+They were an interesting sort of logic puzzle.
+I did eventually learn that my grandmother had some sort of children's toy computer with a one-line console that one could enter BASIC programs into and have them run, and later I got a graphing calculator that used some variant of BASIC as well.
+Because I tended to get my information from libraries, I didn't realize at the time that BASIC had fallen out of widespread use a few years before I was born.
+When I found out, I promptly took a bus to the local public library, checked out a book on C++, and tried programming on paper with *that*, and boy, did that not go well!

 # Berners-Lee, Tim

 It's widely known that Tim Berners-Lee produced the first modern website.
 However, it's perhaps not as well known that it's still online, and you can go see it [here](http://info.cern.ch/).